 Resolution for Q3: Pacify & Socialize

-“2021 is going to be my year!
+“This is going to be my year!
 It’s time to focus on what matters — my team.
 I resolve to spend more time with my colleagues.
-I’ll organize every virtual happy hour, game night, Zoom lunch…”
+I’ll organize every happy hour, game night, send lunch invites…”

-This past year has probably been tough on super-social Q3’s.
-They love working with people, and in the age of remote work they may be struggling.
-But contrary to their instincts, getting in more face time (or FaceTime, as the case may be) is not necessarily the best course of action.
+Moving into an era of remote and hybrid work has probably been tough on super-social Q3’s.
+They love working with people, and they may be struggling with less in-person contact.
+You may notice them sending lots of instant messages or setting unnecessary meetings.
+But contrary to their instincts, getting in more face time (or FaceTime, as the case may be) is not always the best course of action.
 For this quadrant, we’d recommend working on structure and time management in the new year.
-Set structured to be social, but make sure you’re getting work done, too!
+It’s great to be social, but make sure you’re getting work done, too!

 Resolution for Q4: Challenge & Involve

 “In the coming year, I’m focused on pushing myself and my team to reach our goals.
-I’m also committed to checking in on my colleagues – after all, remote work is still a challenge for many, and clear and consistent communication is the key to engagement.”
+I’m also committed to checking in on my colleagues – after all, clear and consistent communication is the key to engagement.”

 The hallmark of Q4 behavior is a balanced focus on results and respect for others.
 This shines through in their New Year’s resolutions.
 For those demonstrating Q4 behavior, we recommend resolutions aimed at ongoing development for themselves and their teams, and telling others about the benefits of excellent people skills.

 Resolve for a Q4 Future